 It’s no secret that the cost of electricity can vary widely from month to month.

-Most electricity customers discover this firsthand if they have signed up for a month-to-month electricity contract.
-There are natural price variations that happen each month depending on factors such as customer demand and electricity fuel generation costs.
-To avoid these price swings, most residential electric customers choose an electricity plan that locks in a favorable rate for a fixed length of time.
+Most electricity customers discover this firsthand if they have signed up for a month-to-month electricity plan which has a variable rate.
+There are price fluctuations that happen each month depending on factors such as customer demand (largely related to weather), and the available supply of electricity.
+To avoid these price swings, most residential electric customers choose a fixed rate electricity contract that locks in a favorable energy rate for a fixed length of time.

 If you’ve got bad credit, or if you’re just starting out in life and don’t have credit established, you’ll likely have to pay a hefty deposit with your electricity provider in order to get power to your home or apartment.
 Texas has another option for credit-sensitive customers – prepaid electricity plans.
 Prepaid electricity plans require no deposit, no credit check, and no ID, and you can get same day electricity in most cases.